Privacy Policy

 What is the purpose of this privacy policy?

-When we refer to “you” in this privacy policy, we mean the party leader, anyone else we communicate with in respect of an enquiry, quote or booking (for example, the person by or through whom payment is made if not the party leader), the students and accompanying staff who travel or are intended to travel on one of our trips and the parents / guardians of the students and for adult groups, the persons who travel or are intended to travel on one of our trips.
+When we refer to you in this privacy policy, we mean the party leader, anyone else we communicate with in respect of an enquiry, quote or booking (for example, the person by or through whom payment is made if not the party leader), the students and accompanying staff who travel or are intended to travel on one of our trips and the parents / guardians of the students and for adult groups, the persons who travel or are intended to travel on one of our trips.

 What is our role in relation to your personal data?

-For the purposes of data protection laws, we, Venture Abroad Limited, are a data controller in respect of the personal data you provide us with.
+For the purposes of Data Protection Laws, we, Venture Abroad Limited, are a data controller in respect of the personal data you provide us with.

 What is my personal data and what do you mean by process?